SharePoint/sp-dev-docs/docs/general-development/sorting-search-results-in-sharepoint.md

 ## Sort search results by managed property value
 <a name="SP15_Sort_search_results_by_managed_property_value"> </a>

 You can specify search result sorting based on the value of one or more managed properties.
-This means that SharePoint Server 2013 performs the sorting based on all results that match the query.
+This means that SharePoint performs the sorting based on all results that match the query.